Upsilon query syntax

 Section titled “Basic Structure”field:valuefield:>valuefield:*pattern*Escaping and quoting

 Section titled “Escaping and quoting”Upsilon tokenizes unquoted values on whitespace.
-If your value contains spaces, you have two options depending on the operator:
+When a value contains spaces, use one of two forms depending on the operator:

 - quoted strings (exact match + list membership):